1. Overview

 6.2.
 Generate a Changelog From an Existing Database

-We can use the plugin to generate a changelog from an existing database:
+Let’s use a mvn command to generate a changelog from an existing database:

 mvn liquibase:generateChangeLog

-The end result is a changelog file that we can use either to create an initial DB schema or to populate data.
+Now, we can use the resulting changelog file to either create an initial DB schema or to populate data.

 <databaseChangeLog ...>